pythonitalia/pycon/backend/README.md

 This will create the virtual environment and install all the dependencies (including dev ones).

+Create a `.env` file by copying the `.env.sample`, this will setup basic environment variables for debugging.

 To make sure everything went fine you can run the tests:

     poetry run pytest tests/